charouzic/fast-like-f1/README.md

 # Formula 1 API

 ## Motivation behind
-This project is made from pure joy and enthusiasm about Formula 1 after watching the Drive to Survive Netflix serie.
+This project is made from pure joy and enthusiasm about Formula 1 after watching the Drive to Survive Netflix series.
 It is dedicated to serve data about drivers, teams and many more in a conscise way so one does not need to spend hours going through wikipedia and finding facts about Formula 1.
 Everything is in one place and easy for use.